francojc/pi-dashboard/README.md

 ## Quick Start

-### Raspberry Pi OS Setup
+### Basic Raspberry Pi Setup

-Before installing the dashboard, prepare your Raspberry Pi with the proper OS configuration for kiosk mode:
+The installation script automatically configures most settings for kiosk mode, but you should understand what it does to your system.
+Only basic OS setup is required first:

 #### 1. Install Raspberry Pi OS Lite

 1. Download [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) (32-bit)
 2. Flash to SD card using [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 3. Enable SSH by creating empty `ssh` file in boot partition
-4. Boot Pi and SSH in: `ssh pi@raspberrypi.local`
+4. Boot Pi and SSH in: `ssh pi@raspberrypi.local` (default user is `pi`)

 #### 2. Basic System Configuration